 In Croatia, the egg is also an important symbol and you’ll see many beautifully decorated eggs about.
 Croatian Easter games can get a little competitive with children engaging in egg fights.
 The game involves tapping your hard-boiled egg against your opponent’s with the aim to break theirs and keep yours intact.
 The game keeps going until all eggs are broken and the last person with an intact egg wins.
 If you’re ready for a competitive Easter take a look at our Croatian campsites.

-Keep in mind that, depending on the country, businesses in your local area may be closed at points during the Easter holiday weekend such as banks but sometimes even supermarkets and restaurants.
+Keep in mind that, depending on the country, businesses in your local area may be closed at points during the Easter holiday weekend including banks, supermarkets and restaurants.

 It’s not too late to book a brilliant Easter escape!
 Check out our last minute deals here.